BLAIR WITCH (2016)

 Directed by Adam Wingard

 Since the web went into meltdown, over discovering Adam Wingard’s ‘shit your pants horror’ The Woods was a return to Burkittsville, I’ve been apprehensive about seeing it.
-Despite the sway his name holds among fans of scary film, I’ve found his back catalogue boring (A Horrible Way To Die), style over substance (The Guest), or overly reliant on humour (You’re Next).
-Still, his work on VHS showed he could do found footage with a refreshing raw energy.
+Despite the sway his name holds among fans of scary film, I’ve found his back catalogue poorly paced (A Horrible Way To Die), style over substance (The Guest), or overly reliant on humour (You’re Next).
+Still, I loved his short on ABCs of Death.
+And more relevently, his excellent work on VHS/ VHS 2 showed he could do found footage with a refreshing raw energy.
 And importantly, from watching him talk, he doesn’t seem the kind of guy to bring a genre classic back from the dead without having a vision for it.
 This last point’s particularly important to me.
 When I was a lad of 13 my local Picturehouse (The Cameo in Edinburgh) was relaxed about little things like ID.
 As such, I’m old enough to have seen The Blair Witch Project at the cinema.
 And quite honestly, I don’t know that I’ve ever been as scared in a screen as I was during the final 20 minutes.
 Along with The Shining it was one of my introductions to horror.
 Now, a man in his fourth decade, I’m harder to impress.
 But then it can’t be worse than Book of Shadows, right?

 ‘Course not – Berlinger’s second-rate sequel doesn’t deserve to be mentioned in the same breath as this new one, which sidesteps it entirely.
 Picking up the story from the first, but 20 years later, Blair Witch sees unhappy camper Heather’s brother James (McCune) set off to find her.
 With him are his filmmaker friend/ love interest Lisa (Hernandez), plus best buddy Peter (Scott) and his partner Ashley (Reid).
 Unwillingly enlisting the help of suspicious witch-obsessed locals Lane (Robinson) and Talia (Curry) along the way, they head to The Black Hills Forest.
 They should be safe right?
 They got all the latest tech: modern headsets, mobiles, sat navs and even a drone.
 Unfortunately the latest gadgets are no match for an ancient curse.
 Before too long the group are walking round in circles, running with shaky cams in the dark and coming stacks of stones and lines of stickmen.